Above photo credit: Nicholas Millard

 Tour Length: 4 Days/3 Nights

 This trip will give you the best Rhode Island has to offer.
 Tickle your taste buds in Providence, known for is delectable eats and being the cultural mecca of Rhode Island.
 Move on to Newport, where you will see the summer “cottages” of the gilded age.
 Step back in time as you stroll through the Vanderbilt’s libraries and terraces.
-On Block Island, you will sit back and relax by the sea.
-Let this island whisk you into history as you learn about the early settlers, view scenic lighthouses and gaze in awe at the Victorian architecture.
+On Block Island, sit back and relax by the sea and let this island whisk you into history as you learn about the early settlers, view scenic lighthouses and gaze in awe at the Victorian architecture.

 Travel to Providence, the capital of Rhode Island and one of the oldest cities in the United States.

 Arrive at a renowned Pizza Co., where you will partake in table-side demonstration.
 Witness the techniques of making the perfect dough and grilling the perfect pizza.
 Then indulge in a traditional Tuscan-style lunch.

 After lunch, visit the Rhode Island School of Design.
 Your guide will lead you on a one-hour guided tour of the seven display rooms and speak of the art that reflects each room’s collection.
 After your tour, there will be time to explore on your own.

 Check into your downtown Providence hotel.
 There will be time to relax and refresh before dinner.